Patients + Caregivers

 We’ll help keep you well at home and treat you in place when needed.
 Whether you are worried about a suspicious spider bite, are feeling blue, or concerned about coming down with the flu.

 Our visits are scheduled around your health needs and schedule.
-Everything from checking your vitals, and reviewing your medications, to having discussions at your kitchen table that aren’t possible during medical office visits.
+Everything from checking your vitals, and reviewing your medications, to having in-depth discussions about your needs and concerns.
+Please know during this COVID-19 pandemic, we will be conducting routine visits by phone or video.

 Sometimes you aren’t feeling well when your doctor’s office is closed or your primary care provider doesn’t have any appointments available.
 You’re not sure if you should wait, go to an urgent care, or even go to the hospital.
 Landmark patients can call their care team any time of the day or night to help make these decisions and receive urgent care in their home if needed.